ammarhakim/gkyl-doc/source/quickstart/introduction.rst

 Vlasov example
 --------------

+Link to quickstart/vlasovExample1.rst

 The same or a different example than the one provided above goes here, with more in-depth explanation of some of the inputs etc.

 Gyrokinetic example
 -------------------

+Link to quickstart/gkExample1.rst

 A gyrokinetic example goes here (maybe at least 1x2v?)

 Fluid example
 -------------

+Link to quickstart/fluidExample1.rst

 Fluid example here